NFL on American television: Interconference games

 For interconference games, the visiting team generally determines which network is assigned for the game: an AFC team at NFC team game is typically assigned to CBS, and an NFC at AFC game is generally given to Fox.
 This allows both Fox and CBS affiliates in a team's primary market to carry games from the team during the season.

 After a Broncos-Vikings game was moved to Fox in 2011 because of Fox having a lack of games as a result of an NFL flexible scheduling policy (see below), the NFL permanently instituted a "cross-flex" policy in 2014, allowing Fox games to be moved to CBS and CBS games moved to Fox.

 On occasion, both of a team's home interconference games are played in prime time, depriving the opposite conference's network of any games involving the team.
-This happened in to the Los Angeles Rams, to the Indianapolis Colts, to the Houston Oilers, to both the Buffalo Bills and San Diego Chargers, and to the Miami Dolphins, to the New England Patriots, to the Baltimore Ravens, to the Atlanta Falcons, and to the Arizona Cardinals.
+This happened in to the Los Angeles Rams, to the Indianapolis Colts, to the Houston Oilers, to both the Buffalo Bills and San Diego Chargers, and to the Miami Dolphins, to the New England Patriots, to the Baltimore Ravens, to the Atlanta Falcons, to the Arizona Cardinals, and to the Denver Broncos.
 In the 1997 Dolphins' case, their home game against the Chicago Bears had been initially slated for Fox, but was moved to Monday night due to Game 7 of the World Series that was played on Sunday night.
 In the 2015 Cardinals' case, their home game against the Cincinnati Bengals had been initially slated for CBS, but was moved to Sunday night on NBC via flexible scheduling which marks the first time since 1997 that a team's home interconference game was moved to primetime after their other interconference game was already scheduled for primetime.

 The Arizona Cardinals, Detroit Lions, New Orleans Saints, New York Giants, New Orleans Saints, Houston Texans, Kansas City Chiefs and Pittsburgh Steelers also had both their home interconference games in prime time, but aired at least once on the opposing network regardless: the Cardinals appeared on Thursday Night Football in Week 5 at the San Francisco 49ers, the Lions appeared in their traditional Thanksgiving Day game against the Chicago Bears, and the others had at least one game crossflexed from the opposing network.